Marmicode

 πŸ—“οΈ Program

-• When Spec-Driven pays off β€” and when it becomes a drag.
+• Comparative review as narrative: strengths and limits by context; when each pays off β€” and when it becomes a drag.

 • Navigating with a map rather than drifting: steering the agent while keeping control of the trajectory.